rajeev-0/lamps-attestation-freshness/draft-ietf-lamps-attestation-freshness.md

 general request message (genm) and general response (genp).
-The NonceRequest payload of the genm message, sent by the end entity to request a nonce, optionally includes details on the required length of the nonce from the Attester.
+The NonceRequest payload of the genm message, sent by the end entity to request a nonce, optionally includes details on the required length of the nonce and additional data from the Attester.
+Additional data may be used by verifier to authenticate the Attester.
 The NonceResponse payload of the genp message, sent by the CA/RA in response to the request, contains the nonce itself.

 ~~~